Ellendale’s oldest attraction is the Opera House. Built in 1909, it has a seating capacity of 1,000 patrons.

 Turtle Lake celebrates turtles, hard-shelled reptiles often found in the water.
 Turtle Lake has erected a two-ton sculpture of a turtle near the entrance to the city.
 The town is the home of the annual United States Turtle Racing Championship.

 The Lewis and Clark expedition encountered their first grizzly bears in North Dakota.

-The piles of rock on White Butte, North Dakota’s highest point, are known of as rock johnnies or sheepherder’s monuments and according to legend were piled there by sheepherders as a way to pass the time while they tended their flocks.
+The piles of rock on White Butte, North Dakota’s highest point, are known as rock johnnies or sheepherder’s monuments, and, according to legend, they were piled there by sheepherders to pass the time while they tended their flocks.